-The same logic that determined the selection of the Czech old-new entrepreneurs also meant that the defaults in property rights had to stay, becoming paradoxically a firm part of the game.
+The same logic that determined the selection of the Czech old-new entrepreneurs also meant that infringements on property rights remained unaddressed and paradoxically became a fixed part of the game.
 If the visible hand of the law had been suddenly enforced, the gradual process of peaceful transition would have turned into a vicious crisis.
-The hazardous laws of relational capital would have to be re-installed as a dominant power, undermining the growing importance of economic capital.
+The hazardous laws of relational capital would have had to be re-installed as the overriding force, and that would have undermined the growing importance of economic capital.

 Tunnelling certainly resulted in social losses, but it allowed inefficient entrepreneurs to reap the fruits of success and transform a part of their windfall economic capital into consumption and speculative assets.
 Even though a part of their (and the national) productive capital was thus liquidated, some capital was still able to find its way into the hands of new owners, who used it more productively.
 However, stricter property rights, rules and efficiency-enhancing institutions had to be gradually installed because the demand for them grew in strength.
-Thus the structure of ownership kept converging to Pareto-optimality by means of Coasian negotiations.
+Thus the structure of ownership kept converging towards Pareto-optimality by means of Coasian negotiations.

-In the Czech case approximately 60% of new grand entrepreneurs were not from the ranks of nomenklatura and the importance of human capital was not completely eliminated [Benáček, 2007].
-Entrepreneurially oriented outsiders were also able to acquire the capital relinquished by the initial inefficient owners.
+In the Czech case approximately 60% of new grand entrepreneurs were not from the ranks of the nomenklatura, and the importance of human capital was not completely eliminated [Benáček 2007].
+Entrepreneurially oriented outsiders were able to acquire the capital relinquished by inefficient initial owners.
 When the inflow of foreign investment intensified in 1995, the balance of economic power shifted.
 In 2002 foreign owners controlled approximately one-half of the productive physical capital in the country.
 The call for a substantial overhaul of the legal system and judiciary received a boost from the EU requirement that the country adopt the acquis communautaire before accession.
 At the same time the Czech government had to dismantle the system of 'banking socialism', whose bad debts (32% of all credit in 1999) brought it to collapse.
 Consequently, practically all commercial banks had to be sold to foreign owners.
 Banks and market competition became the most important instruments pushing for enterprise efficiency.

-The process of 'velvet transitions', unique in human history, required at least two stages, each of which had different rules and involved different capital to determine its functioning.
+The process of 'velvet transitions', which was unique in human history, took at least two stages, each of which had different rules and drew on different types of capital to determine its functioning.
 This approach is an extension of Eyal, Szelényi and Townsley's seminal idea [1998] that social systems can be classified by the dominance of different types of capital.
-In the first stage of the Czech transition it was the dominant use of social (relational) capital accumulated during communism.
-In the second stage the dominance was marked by the steady rise of markets requiring economic capital.
-In reference to Kalecki's maxim quoted at the opening of this article it was only at this later stage that the entrepreneurs were able to acquire the status of authentic entrepreneurs and finally managed to become the owners of assets secured by law.
-It is worth speculating about whether the transition requires a third stage to reach completion, in which human (cultural) capital would move into the dominant role [Matějů and Vitásková 2006].
+In the first stage of the Czech transition, social capital accumulated under communist dominated; in the second stage, the steady rise of the markets meant that the importance of economic capital moved to the fore.
+In reference to Kalecki's maxim cited at the opening of this chapter, it was only at this stage that the entrepreneurs were able to acquire the status of authentic entrepreneurs and finally managed to become the owners of assets secured by law.
+It is worth speculating about whether the transition requires a third stage to reach completion, in which human (cultural) capital would move in to assume the dominant role [Matějů and Vitásková 2006].